reybitgo/gawiscart/MLM_SYSTEM_TEST.md

 ### Test Case 14.1: Test SQL Injection in Referral Code

-**Objective**: Verify referral code is sanitized against SQL injection
+**Objective**: Verify referral code is protected against SQL injection through parameterized queries and validation

 **Steps**:

 1. Construct malicious URL: `/register?ref=' OR '1'='1`
 2. Navigate to URL
-3. Check application behavior and database
+3. Check registration form

-**Expected Results**:
+4. Attempt to submit registration with the malicious code

+**Expected Results - Initial Load**:

+-   ✅ Page loads normally
--   ✅ No SQL injection occurs
+-   ✅ No SQL injection occurs during page load
--   ✅ Invalid code is treated as non-existent
--   ✅ No referral click is tracked
+-   ✅ No referral click is tracked (malicious code doesn't match any user)
+-   ✅ Sponsor field IS pre-filled with `' OR '1'='1` (treated as literal string)
+-   ✅ Sponsor field is readonly
+-   ✅ Success alert displays: "Referral Code Applied: ' OR '1'='1"
+-   ✅ No database corruption or unauthorized data access

+**Expected Results - Form Submission**:

--   ✅ Registration proceeds normally without pre-fill
+-   ✅ Registration fails with validation error
+-   ✅ Error message displays: "The sponsor '' OR '1'='1' could not be found.
+Please check the username, referral code, or full name."
+-   ✅ No SQL injection executed
+-   ✅ Database queries use parameterized statements (Laravel's Eloquent ORM)
+-   ✅ Malicious input treated as literal string value
+-   ✅ Form retains all entered data (except password)
+-   ✅ User remains on registration page

+**Expected Results - Database Security**:

+-   ✅ Database lookup: `WHERE referral_code = "' OR '1'='1"` (parameterized)
+-   ✅ No records returned (no user has this as their referral code)
+-   ✅ No SQL injection vulnerability exploited
+-   ✅ No unauthorized data access
+-   ✅ No database errors in logs

-**Pass Criteria**: SQL injection is prevented
+**Pass Criteria**: SQL injection is completely prevented through multiple layers of defense

+**Security Analysis**:
+1. **Parameterized Queries**: Laravel's Eloquent ORM uses prepared statements
+2. **Input Sanitization**: Special characters treated as literal strings, not SQL commands
+3. **Validation Layer**: Invalid sponsor triggers validation error before any database modification
+4. **No Silent Failures**: User receives clear error message
+5. **Defense in Depth**: Multiple security layers working together

+**Technical Details**:
+- Laravel's query builder automatically escapes and parameterizes all user input
+- The string `' OR '1'='1` is passed as a bound parameter, not concatenated into SQL
+- Actual query: `SELECT * FROM users WHERE referral_code = ?` with parameter `[' OR '1'='1]`
+- This prevents any SQL injection regardless of input content

 ---